2021 Copa América: Impact of the COVID-19 pandemic

 In March 2020, the COVID-19 pandemic in South America began impacting football.
 FIFA announced that the first two rounds of the South American qualifiers for the 2022 World Cup, due to take place in March, were postponed, while CONMEBOL temporarily suspended the Copa Libertadores.
 On 17 March 2020, CONMEBOL announced that the Copa América would be postponed to the following year, taking place from 11 June to 11 July 2021, in conjunction with UEFA and IOC decision to also postpone UEFA Euro 2020 and 2020 Summer Olympics to 2021, in order to protect the health and safety of the teams, media, visitors and host cities.
 On the following day, the Bureau of the FIFA Council approved the date change in the FIFA International Match Calendar.
 As a result, the expanded FIFA Club World Cup, which was due to take place in June and July 2020, was rescheduled to 2021.

 On 22 February 2021, two invited guest teams Australia and Qatar pulled out of tournament, due to their commitments for the second round of 2022 FIFA World Cup Asian qualification.

 On 20 May 2021, CONMEBOL announced that Colombia would be withdrawn as host due to protests.
-Two day later, Argentina went under a nine-day lockdown due to soaring COVID-19 cases, which included the suspension of all domestic football.
+Two days later, Argentina went under a nine-day lockdown due to soaring COVID-19 cases, which included the suspension of all domestic football.
 On 30 May 2021, CONMEBOL announced that due to the current circumstances in the country, Copa América would be pulled from Argentina, and that they were looking at bids from other countries to host the tournament.
 This reportedly included a bid from the United States, after that bid was initially rejected.
 It was reported that the Argentine government had made increasing demands for biosecurity protocols that CONMEBOL found unreasonable.
 On 31 May Brazil was confirmed as the new host.

-All matches in the tournament were held behind closed doors, except the final, where 10% of Maracanã Stadium's capacity was allowed for guests with a negative COVID-19 test before entering.
+All matches in the tournament were held behind closed doors, except the final, during which 10% of Maracanã Stadium's capacity was allowed for guests with a negative COVID-19 test before entering.
 All delegations, each limited to 65 members, were vaccinated, as were the match officials.